Fannon/randospire/README.md

 # randospire

-A CLI that randomly picks files for you, so you can challenge yourself to create something with them.
+A CLI tool that randomly picks files for you, so you can challenge yourself to create something with them.

-It can be used for example, to pick random samples, MIDI files, presets for you.
+For example, you can use it to pick random samples, MIDI files, presets of different categories for you.
+But in principle, it works with all kind of files.

-Now use those randomly picked files to create something awesome out of it :)
+> Sometimes external constraints and limitations are what inspire creativity most.
+> Use randospire to make the decisions for you and see what you can make out of it.

 To use it, you need to create a [config file](#config-file) which lists the folders and file extension to consider.